DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 Up to this point, we've focused on running jobs in batch mode.
 Slurm also provides the ability to start an interactive session.

-There are very frequently tasks that need to be done interactively.
+There are very frequent tasks that need to be done interactively.
 Creating an entire job script might be overkill, but the amount of resources required is too much for a login node to handle.
 A good example of this might be building a genome index for alignment with a tool like [HISAT2][hisat].
 Fortunately, we